isabellahu77/Isabella_BSE_Portfolio/index.md

 - passive buzzer: plays variety of tones that could be modified
 - digital intensity module: digital light intensity sensor integrated circuit used for two-wire serial bus interface
 - solar panel, push button module, display module, control board, led module

+## Progress:
+- finished building portion of project
+- finished coding 9 of 11 projects
+- have yet to figure out exact Servo movement

+## Challenges:
+- connecting wires, difficult to naviage which jumper goes to which port
+- figuring out movement of Servo

 <!-- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.** -->